cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 Time algorithm.

-When `PbtsEnableHeight` is set to a height `H > 0`, the network will switch to the PBTS algorithm from height `H`.
+When `PbtsEnableHeight` is set to a height `H > 0`, the network will switch to the PBTS algorithm from height `H` on.
 The network will still adopt the legacy BFT Time algorithm to produce and validate block timestamps until height `H - 1`.
-The enable height `H` must be a future height, i.e., larger than the current blockchain height.
+The enable height `H` must be a future height when it is set, i.e., larger than the current blockchain height.

 Once `PbtsEnableHeight` is set and the PBTS algorithm is enabled (i.e., from height `PbtsEnableHeight`), it is not possible to return to the legacy BFT Time algorithm.
 The switch to PBTS is therefore irreversible.

-Finally, if `PbtsEnableHeight` is set `1` in the genesis file or by the application upon the ABCI `InitChain` method, the network will adopt PBTS from the first height.
+Finally, if `PbtsEnableHeight` is set to `InitialHeight` in the genesis file or by the application upon the ABCI `InitChain` method, the network will adopt PBTS from the initial height.
 This is the recommended setup for new chains.

 ## Important Notes

-When configuring a network to adopt the PBTS algorithm, the follow steps must be considered:
+When configuring a network to adopt the PBTS algorithm, the following steps must be considered:

 1. Make sure that the clocks of validators are [synchronized](#clock-synchronization) **before** enabling PBTS.
 1. Make sure that the configured value for [`SynchronyParams.Precision`](#synchronyparamsprecision) is